 Hyaluronic acid (HA) is a component of synovial fluid.
 It acts as a cushion for the bones, resisting compression and allowing the joints to bear weight.
+It helps prevent luxating patella in small breeds.
 Degenerative joint diseases decrease the concentration of HA in your dog’s joints, increasing their pain and decreasing their mobility.
 Most vets will give HA to a dog with osteoarthritis through an injection.
 In a 2016 study, dogs with osteoarthritis improved when given HA injections, especially in comparison to those who only got saline injections.
 Another study found that giving oral HA after cranial cruciate ligament surgery could improve healing.

 10 Best Joint Supplement for Dogs